Roses by Type

 Bush roses are all your normal types of roses that would be used for planting in beds and borders and mixing in with herbaceous plants and shrubs.

-Patio roses occupy the zone between miniatures and floribundas, with neat, bushy growth, making them ideal for growing in containers or at the front of the border.
+Patio and Miniature roses with neat, bushy growth and smaller flowers are ideal for growing in containers or at the front of the border.
+Height varies from 12cm to 30cm.

 Ground Cover Roses are, generally, wider than they are tall and characterised by having smaller blooms which repeat freely.
 Height can vary between 30cm to 80cm.